Tiny Feeding Guide: 6 - 8 Months

 At this age, babies might be holding their own bottle.
 They're usually developing a pincer grasp too, making this the perfect time to practice self-feeding with bite-sized pieces of soft food.
 Babies begin to sit unaided during these months, and often develop an interest in feeding themselves.

-But we are NOT here to say “finger foods are the only way.”
+However, we are certainly not here to say “finger foods are the only way.”

 We believe that parents should do what works for them.
 You don’t have to choose between purees or finger foods/Baby-Led Weaning.
 Do what feels most natural to you and your baby.
 (Or do both!)
 The main goal here is to encourage growth and development through all the nutrients your growing baby needs (e.g. iron, calcium, zinc) and to create a lifelong healthy relationship with food.